CompLab-StonyBrook/mgproc/README.md

 Unexpected things may happen if the forest files are not well-formed.
 An incorrect `.linear` file may lead to obvious breakage or just an incorrectly computed index/outdex annotation without any warning messages.
 Always double- and triple-check that the linear order of leaf nodes is specified correctly!

+### Movement Order

+Even though mgproc keeps track of the order of movements steps, inspecting a tree with the `.show()` method does not indicate this internal order.
+This is because the output is formatted with `pprint`, which automatically reorders the movement steps by the lexicographic order of the addresses of the landing sites.

 ### File Names